awsdocs/aws-doc-sdk-examples/go/rds/README.md

 ### CreateInstanceSnapshot/CreateInstanceSnapshot.go

-This example creates a snapshop of an Amazon RDS instance.
+This example creates a snapshot of an Amazon RDS instance.

 `go run CreateInstanceSnapshot.go -i INSTANCE`